-Who Gets the Ring When An Engagement Is Called Off?
+Who Gets the Ring If An Engagement Is Called Off?

-A Helpful Guide Explaining How to Determine Who Gets An Engagement Ring Following a Break Up
+Understanding Who Gets the Engagement Ring After a Break Up

 When a relationship breaks down including an engagement to marry, which is, effectively, a promise or contract to enter into marriage, the engagement ring must be returned to the person that gave the ring as an offering for the promise to marry.
 While it may seem cold and rather unromantic, as the law often is, from the legal point of view, generally, the six standard contractual formation elements are established within an engagement whereas the proposal is an Offer to marry, the 'yes' response to a proposal is Acceptance, and the ring given and promise to marry given in return are bilateral Consideration; and accordingly, if the two persons involved are with Capacity to contract (meaning unintoxicated or otherwise mentally incapable of entering into legally binding contracts), and do indeed have a genuine understanding and thus Intention, and are legally of age and are without any other Legality concerns, in law, a contract is formed.
 Furthermore, where a ring is given for the promise to marry, such is viewed in law as a conditional gift per the case of Pavan v.
 Laudadio, 2013 CanLII 101049 at paragraph 23 which said: